brainstormforce/pre-publish-checklist/README.md

 ## Changelog ##

 ### 1.1.4 ###
-- Fixed: Compatibility with WordPress 6.6
+- Enhancement: Compatibility with WordPress 6.6.

 ### 1.1.3 ###
 - Fixed: Resolved an issue with visibility of the publish/update button after WordPress 6.3 update.